-¶5-Particular attention should be given to what the church is doing for the support of missions and other general interests included in the general church budget.
+¶5-Particular attention should be given to what the church is doing for the support of missions and other general interests included in the General Church Budget.

-Section 42, \$\[1\]-The annual church meeting shall elect a Sunday school superintendent, church treasurer, church secretary, and not more than five elders and five deacons, or deaconesses.
-(Section 6, \$\[9\]).
+Section 41, ¶1-The Annual Church Meeting shall elect a Secretary, Treasurer, Sunday School Superintendent, and not more than five elders and five deacons, or deaconesses.
 These officers shall be elected by secret ballot.
 If there be no election on the first ballot, the two names receiving the highest number of votes shall be voted for on the second ballot.
-Said officers are to enter upon their duties the first day of the conference year, and continue until the first day of the next year, or until they are removed, as hereinafter provided.
+Said officers are to enter upon their duties the first day of the assembly year, and continue until the first day of the next year, or until they are removed, as hereinafter provided.

-¶2-Where there are competent persons of different families available, no two persons of one family shall be elected to serve on the same local church board.
-No member of the board shall hold more than one office on such board if competent persons are otherwise available.
+¶2-Where there are competent persons of different

+families available, no two persons of one family shall be elected to serve on the same Local Church Board.
+No member of the Board shall hold more than one office on such Board if competent persons are otherwise available.